asashepard/recursive-rag-eval/README.md

 ### Key Findings

-1. **Architecture matters at SOTA**: RLM beats RAG on false positive suppression even with GPT-5.2 (66.7% vs 16.7% negative test accuracy)
+1. **Architecture still matters at SOTA (precision)**: Controller-Driven (RLM) is much better at suppressing false positives on negatives (66.7% vs 16.7% negative test accuracy with GPT-5.2) and lowers the false obligation rate (20.2% vs 37.6%).

+2. **More capable model ≠ higher recall here**: In this benchmark, GPT-5.2 increased critical miss rate for both strategies (RAG: 21.4% → 25.0%, RLM: 14.3% → 21.4%), suggesting it is more conservative about what counts as an obligation.

-2. **Verification is model-independent**: RLM's verification step dropped 72% of candidates with GPT-5.2 (vs 56% with mini) — smarter models are stricter
+3. **Verification is a precision/recall trade-off**: RLM’s verifier rejected a larger share of extracted candidates with GPT-5.2 (72% vs 56% with gpt-4o-mini).
+That helps precision, but can also drop legitimate-but-weakly-evidenced obligations.

-3. **Repair loop + SOTA = best field accuracy**: RLM + GPT-5.2 achieves 72.7% deadline accuracy (vs 41.7% with mini)

-4. **Trade-off guidance**:
+4. **Repair loop shines when the obligation is found**: With GPT-5.2, RLM achieved the best deadline accuracy (72.7%), but this is conditional on the obligation being correctly located first.

+5. **Trade-off guidance (given this 40-query test set)**:
-   - Minimize cost: RAG + gpt-4o-mini ($0.10)
+   - Minimize cost: RAG + gpt-4o-mini ($0.10 / 40 queries)
-   - Minimize false positives: RLM + GPT-5.2 (20.2% false rate)
+   - Minimize false positives: RLM + GPT-5.2 (best negative accuracy + lowest false obligation rate), at much higher cost
-   - Best field extraction: RLM + GPT-5.2 (72.7% deadline accuracy)
+   - Best deadline-field extraction: RLM + GPT-5.2 (72.7% deadline accuracy), also at much higher cost

-See [eval/results/](eval/results/) for detailed per-query breakdowns.
+*Caveat: Results are from a 40-query gold standard; treat them as directional rather than definitive.*

+Run `python run_all_experiments.py` to run **both** strategies on the full 40-query suite and write a timestamped comparison report to `eval/results/comparison_report_*.txt` (plus per-run JSON + logs).

 ---